kevinwjin/BACON/README.md

 # BACON: Bayesian Clustering of n-gons via a Double Dirichlet Mixture Model

 ## Introduction
 `BACON` is an R package for landmark-based Bayesian clustering of closed polygonal chains, relying on intrinsic shape features (i.e. relative interior angles and relative side lengths).
-The algorithm accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them by approximating posterior distributions using a Markov chain Monte Carlo method.
+The algorithm accepts a matrix, list, or dataframe containing the coordinates of closed polygonal chains, extracts the aforementioned inherent shape features, and clusters them by approximating posterior distributions using a Gibbs sampler.

 ## Installation
 Install BACON by one of the following methods, depending on your preference: